YuriSizov/godot-editor-theme-explorer/README.md

 Icons are listed with their name and a 16x16 preview image.
 Most of the icons are only usable at that scale.
 In the right-hand panel a bigger preview image is displayed, at 64x64.

+Icons can be saved as a PNG file, however only at their current scale.
+Editor icons are generated at runtime from SVG sources depending on the editor scale setting.
+Consider locating the icon you need in [Godot's sources](https://github.com/godotengine/godot/tree/master/editor/icons).

 ### Colors
 ![Icons tab](images/preview-3.png)